201b250/ProjectDemocracy/README.md

 This is a new project for promoting democracy in the world.
 - India is a democracy.
 - United States of America is a democracy.
-- Japan is a democracy.
+- Japan is not a democracy.